galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/galasa-cli.md

 ### Setting test-specific overrides

-You can set overrides to be used with the tests in the portfolio by using the `--override` parameter.
-Overrides in the portfolio take precedence over the `Overides Properties` file.
+Specifying overrides is useful if you want to run a set of tests against a particular configuration without changing the test code.
+For example, you might have multiple versions of software that you need to test.
+How can you do that without changing the test code?
+The answer is to use override properties.
+If you are running tests locally, you can set overrides properties by editing your `Overrides Properties` file.
+If you are running tests in an ecosystem, you can use the `--override` parameter in the Galasa CLI.
+Note that overrides that are specified in the Galasa CLI take precedence over those set in your local `Overrides Properties` file.

 The following example creates a portfolio called `test.yaml` that contains tests from the `BestSoFar` test stream where the test package is `dev.galasa.simbank.tests`.

-All the tests in the `test.yaml` portfolio will run on the z/OS LPAR `MV2C` in the `PLEX2` cluster when the `galasactl runs submit --portfolio test.yaml` command is run.
+All the tests in the `test.yaml` portfolio will run on the z/OS LPAR `MV2C` in the `PLEX2` cluster when the `galasactl runs submit --portfolio test.yaml` command is run, regardless of the LPAR and cluster that is specified in the CPS properties file.

 ```
 galasactl runs prepare